Agana Sailing Itinerary

 Komiža town, Vis

-Vis island was closed off to public until 1990’s, so discovering it now is a privilege and a trip to history.
+Vis island was closed off to the public until the 1990s, so discovering it now is a privilege and a trip into history.
 Komiža town was primarily a fishermen’s village, surrounded with lush forests of pine, olive groves and vast vineyards.
 The town is lively and picturesque, with a stunning backdrop of Hum hill, surrounded with numerous lonely beaches.
-Komiža has excellent restaurants, including a lobster one – exporting lobsters to Europe since the 16th century, and is well-known for its diving opportunities.
+Komiža has excellent restaurants, and is well-known for its diving opportunities.
 Hidden beneath the surface are a couple of sunken ships and airplanes, together with a diverse marine-life.
 Renting a scooter or taking an island tour from Komiža is definitely worth the time.
 You will be rewarded with amazing sights and interesting facts.
 This little town is also the best starting point to venture an expedition to the Blue Cave, found on the little island Biševo.
 The light bends perfectly between 11am and 1pm to illuminate the cave bright blue.

 Mooring

-Town quay in the town is quite small and busy.
-If you can last the night without electricity and water on the dock, taking a mooring buoy is an excelent alternative.
+The town quay in the town is quite small and busy.
+If you can last the night without electricity and water on the dock, taking a mooring buoy is an excellent alternative.
 In high season the large mooring buoy field gets filled up quickly, so make sure to arrive before 4pm.
 Anchoring, although not specifically forbidden, is not recommended due to open waters around the island.

 Things to do

-Komiža gives plenty of options: discovering hidden lonely beaches, tasting lobsters or other seafood in delicious restaurants, taking scooters for a ride and soaking in the sights of the Vis’s heartland, being adventurous and going for a dive, or heading to the Blue Cave in the morning.
+Komiža has plenty of options for things to do: discovering hidden lonely beaches, tasting lobsters or other delicious seafood in restaurants, taking scooters for a ride, or and soaking in the sights of the Vis’s heartland.
+Be adventurous and go for a dive, or head to the Blue Cave in the morning.
 If you are heading to the Blue Cave alone, make sure to get a mooring buoy on the eastern side of Biševo island, and wait for an official dinghy to take you inside, as doing so alone would result in a fine.

 Facilities